trustburn79-droid/TburnChain/replit.md

 - **Transaction Verification Pipeline**: ECDSA-style signature verification with secp256k1, Merkle root generation, and block integrity verification.
 Extended transactions table with `signature`, `signature_verified`, `signature_algorithm`, `public_key`, and `verified_at` fields.
 - **Reward Distribution Engine**: Automatic validator reward distribution with 2 TBURN proposer reward, 0.1 TBURN per verifier, and gas fee distribution (50% proposer, 30% verifiers, 20% burn).
 Epoch-based reward cycles with configurable intervals.
 - **December 31st Mainnet Launch**: Production blockchain infrastructure with 1,600 validators, 64 shards, ~210,000 TPS capacity, complete block finality, and automated reward distribution.
+- **Development Mode Optimization (v7.2)**: Heavy blockchain services are deferred in development to allow Vite to serve the frontend first.
+Enterprise Node initialization is deferred by 3 seconds, ProductionDataPoller and ValidatorSimulation by 8-9 seconds.
+Poll intervals increased to 60 seconds in development (15s in production).
+Non-essential broadcast intervals (47 of 55) are disabled in development mode.
+This optimization does not affect production behavior or BLOCK_TIME (100ms).

 ## External Dependencies
 - **Database**: Neon Serverless PostgreSQL